ayushhagarwal/ayushhagarwal/README.md

 ## Hello 👋🏻
 ## ✍️ Blogs and Content
-C++ Developer at Amdadeus Software Labs, Bangalore, India.
-In addition to coding as a full-time job.
-I am active on Twitter and like to write blogs, read my blogs at : [DEV.to](https://dev.to/ayushdev_24) and [Hashnode](https://blogs.ayushdev.com).
+Frontend Developer at Amdadeus Software Labs, Bangalore, India.
+In addition to coding as a full-time job, I like to write blogs at : [DEV.to](https://dev.to/ayushdev_24) and [Hashnode](https://blogs.ayushdev.com).

 <!-- Actual text -->